Lebanon: National crisis (2019–present)

 As a result of the protests, Lebanon entered a political crisis, with Prime Minister Saad Hariri tendering his resignation and echoing protestors' demands for a government of independent specialists.
 Other politicians targeted by the protests have remained in power.
 On 19 December 2019, former Minister of Education Hassan Diab was designated the next prime minister and tasked with forming a new cabinet.
-Protests and acts of civil disobedience have since continued, with protesters denouncing and condemning the designation of Diab as prime minister.
-Lebanon is suffering the worst economic crisis in decades.
-Lebanon is the first country in the Middle East and North Africa to see its inflation rate exceed 50% for 30 consecutive days, according to Steve H. Hanke, professor of applied economics at the Johns Hopkins University.
+Protests and acts of civil disobedience continued, with protesters denouncing and condemning the designation of Diab as prime minister.
+By July 2020, Lebanon was suffering the worst economic crisis in decades.
+Lebanon was the first country in the Middle East and North Africa to see its inflation rate exceed 50% for 30 consecutive days, according to Steve H. Hanke, professor of applied economics at the Johns Hopkins University.

 On 4 August 2020, an explosion at the port of Beirut, Lebanon's main port, destroyed the surrounding areas, killing over 200 people, and injuring thousands more.
 The cause of the explosion was later determined to be 2,750 tonnes of ammonium nitrate that had been unsafely stored, and accidentally set on fire that Tuesday afternoon.
 Protests resumed within days following the explosion, which resulted in the resignation of Prime Minister Hassan Diab and his cabinet on 10 August 2020, nonetheless continuing to stay in office in a caretaker capacity.
 Demonstrations continued into 2021 with Lebanese blocking the roads with burned tires protesting against the poverty and the economic crisis.

 On 11 March 2021 the caretaker minister of energy Raymond Ghajar warned that Lebanon was threatened with "total darkness" at the end of March if no money was secured to buy fuel for power stations.
 In August 2021, a large fuel explosion in northern Lebanon killed 28 people.
 September saw the formation of a new cabinet led by former prime minister Najib Mikati.
 On 9 October 2021, the entire nation lost power for 24 hours after its two main power stations ran out of power due to the currency and fuel shortage.
 Days later, sectarian violence in Beirut killed a number of people in the deadliest clashes in the country since 2008.
 By January 2022, BBC News reported that the crisis in Lebanon had deepened further, with the value of the Lebanese pound plummeting and a scheduled general election expected to be delayed indefinitely.
 The postponement of parliamentary elections was said to prolong the political deadlock in the country.
 The European Parliament called Lebanon's present situation a 'man-made disaster caused by a handful of men across the political class'.